Customer Account List

 Section 1.
 Adding a New Account

 1. From the Account List screen, tap the Add icon.

-2. Enter details about the account and tap Save.
+2. Enter details about the account and tap Done.
 Note: the Account Name/Number, Email, and Phone Number fields are searchable.

 Section 2.
 Favoriting